W03 Learning Activity: Design Principles

 HTML

-- In the design.html file, provide the basic HTML structure to the file.
+- In the design.html file, add the basic HTML structure.

 Remember that Emmet notation built into VS Code provides shortcuts to code snippets.
 For example, type

-and then the TAB key to build a basic HTML5 structure.User defined custom snippets can also be used: VS Code Snippets.
+html5and then the TAB key to build a basic HTML5 structure.User-defined custom snippets can also be used: VS Code Snippets.

 - Link the external design.css file.